Azure-Samples/semantic-kernel-rag-chat/README.md

 ## Deploy Qdrant VectorDB and Populate Data
 In this section we deploy the Qdrant vector database locally and populate it with example data (i.e., Microsoft's 2022 10-K financial report).
 This will take approximately 15 minutes to import and will use OpenAI’s embedding generation service to create embeddings for the 10-K.

+1. Start Docker Desktop and wait until it is running.

 1. Open a terminal and use Docker to pull down the container image for Qdrant.
     ```bash
     docker pull qdrant/qdrant